 EAs are low-profile professionals, but they do help each other.
-The National Association for Enrolled Agents (NAEA) provides its members with advocacy and social and networking activities.
+The National Association for Enrolled Agents (NAEA) provides its members with advocacy, social, and networking activities.
 The NAEA has state affiliates across the country so EAs everywhere can stay connected.

-Enrolled agents perform specialized work and are licensed by the IRS.
-So, understandably, you need to take and pass an exam to earn the license.
+Enrolled agents perform specialized work and are certified by the IRS.
+So, understandably, you need to take and pass an exam to earn the credential.
 Taxation is basically a bunch of rules, not rocket science.
 Therefore, passing the exam is definitely doable if you put in the time and effort.

 Typically, professionals with quantitative training are the best fit for the enrolled agent profession.
 Classic examples include accountants, finance managers, engineers, and IT professionals.
 However, practicing EAs have all kinds of career histories.